Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Background information

 \subsection{Estimation of the target covariance matrix}

-Suppose that $\v{R}_x$ is known, and the noise exhibits uniform power across both space and frequency, remaining uncorrelated in both domains, \ie $ \v{R}_v = \noisevar^2 \v{I}_{KM}. $ As the identity matrix is diagonalizable by any unitary matrix,
+Suppose that $\v{R}_x$ is known, and let $\noisevar^2$ be the noise variance.
+Estimated quantities are denoted as $\hat{(\cdot)}$.
+For example, the estimated noise variance is represented as $\hat{\noisevar}^2$.
+Assuming that the noise exhibits uniform power across both space and frequency, remaining uncorrelated in both domains, we have $ \v{R}_v = \noisevar^2 \v{I}_{KM}. $ As the identity matrix is diagonalizable by any unitary matrix,